aws-cloudformation/aws-guard-rules-registry/README.md

 * Easy to consume Managed Rules Sets based on many of the sample AWS Conformance Packs. *see [Guard Rules Registry Managed Rule Sets](#managed-rule-sets)*
 * Individual Guard Rule files giving best effort to correspond to an AWS Config Managed Rule
 * Rule Set mapping process to compile single rule set files for public consumption
-* A centralized locations for users, teams, and organizations to manage and open source their custom cfn-guard rule sets
+* A centralized location for users, teams, and organizations to manage and open source their custom Guard rule sets

 ### Registry Rules Files